python/tzdata/src/tzdata/DSM_task_scheduler.md

 3. Got to `Task Settings` and in user script are put
   ```/bin/bash /volume1/Media/script/ZoneInfoSC.sh > /volume1/Media/script/zoneinfo.log```
 4. OK and confirm with root password.
-5. Select the new task and clic run to execute.
+5. Select the new task and click run to execute.

 Note: If you edit the script on Windows the script may fail.